 Yes, instructors provide an academic context and offer assistance, but the student is responsible for completing assigned reading , written work, and special projects at home.
 For the expected time needed outside of class for any given subject, follow this link to WAC class descriptions.

 Is there a cost involved with participating in WAC?

 Yes, WAC classes are taught by qualified teachers who are paid directly by participating families.
 Other fees include a registration fee, facility fee, and possible supply fees.
 Follow this link for specific information on the cost of WAC.

 Do I have to volunteer at WAC?

 Parents whose students participate in Monday WAC classes at the FUMC are required to volunteer approximately two half days per year by assisting in areas such set-up and study hall monitoring.
 Parents not able to volunteer on their scheduled dates are expected to find a replacement and communicate changes with WAC leadership.
-Parents of students taking only a lab class or only Wednesday electives at Trinity Church PCA are not required to volunteer.
+Parents of students taking only a science lab class are not required to volunteer.

 Is WAC a school?

 No, WAC is not a school, but an organization seeking to assist homeschool parents by connecting them with qualified instructors to support them in their homeschool efforts.
 WAC does not "hire" these instructors.
 Instead, parents enter a contractual agreement with WAC instructors, paying tuition to the instructors directly.
 Also, parents whose student takes classes at WAC remain homeschool parents and are responsible for their student's education.